wildfly/quickstart/carmart/README.md

 Building and starting the application in client-server mode (using HotRod client)
 ---------------------------------------------------------------------------------

-0) Obtain JDG distribution with productized Infinispan libraries
+0) Obtain JDG distribution with productized Infinispan libraries (server distribution)

 1) Add the following configuration to your `$JDG_HOME/standalone/configuration/standalone.xml` to configure remote datagrid